google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

 video and images for a narrow viewport (mobile) experience and before we then move on to work out how we make it responsive across larger screens.

-We believe that the content is the most important aspect.
+We believe that the content is the most important aspect of any site.
 So let's design for the content and not let the design dictate the content.
-In this lesson we will present a simple linear layout.
+In this lesson we will present a simple linear layout that will work well on narrow viewports.

 ## Create the page structure

 We have identified we need: